-Recently minted European champions Miltiadis Tentoglou and Paraskevi Papahristou will be looking to emulate their successes from Berlin at the European Athletics Indoor Championships in Glasgow from 1-3 March.
+Recently minted European champions Miltiadis Tentoglou and Paraskevi Papahristou will be looking to emulate their successes from Berlin at the Glasgow 2019 European Athletics Indoor Championships from 1-3 March.

 "They want to confirm their number one positions in Europe also in the indoor season.
 We started the preparation with full swing and in good mood," said their coach Georgi Pomaski.